-This will make sense if you consider the frying pan analogy.
-Skin uses fat (lipids) in its outermost layer, the stratum corneum, to waterproof us – that is, to provide our skin’s permeability barrier.
-Using this analogy, consider your skin to be similar to a well-greased frying pan.
-If you wanted to clean that pan of its grease, you would plunge it into hot water and use a generous amount of dish soap or detergent, to scrub off the accumulated grease.
+Normal skin is somewhat like a well-greased frying pan.
+Skin generates fat (lipids) for its outermost layer, the stratum corneum, in order to waterproof us – that is, to produce our skin’s permeability barrier.
+We all know that if you want to clean a frying pan of all of its grease, you need to plunge it into hot water, and scrub it using a generous amount of dish soap or detergent.

-Many of us treat our skin as if it were a dirty frying pan.
-We take showers or baths using water as hot as we can tolerate, then we scrub our skin vigorously with a soapy cloth.
-This is an effective means to remove dirt and other accumulated debris, but it also extracts some of the natural oils from our stratum corneum.
-As our stratum corneum becomes deficient in its natural oils or ‘lipids’, it gets even dryer.
+We take showers or baths using water as hot as we can tolerate, and then we scrub our skin vigorously with a soapy cloth.
+While this is an effective means to remove dirt and other accumulated debris, it also extracts some of the protective lipids from our stratum corneum.
+As our stratum corneum becomes deficient in these natural oils or ‘lipids’, it gets even dryer.
 And as a result, if our skin tends to be dry in the first place, bathing like this can make it worse.